 Home to the world’s most influential stock exchange, Wall Street plays its own trading games with the suit in New York.
 Unlike the stuffiness of the grey power suit that swept the city in the Eighties, the modern broker sports fresh tones of blue – from cobalt to midnight.

-The darker works subtle pinstripes before basing-out with burgundy shoes, while marine tones match swimmingly with marsala – the wine-y hue rouging up key New Yorker accessories, such as ties and neckwear.
+Darker suits work well with subtle pinstripes before basing-out with burgundy shoes, while marine tones match swimmingly with marsala – the wine-like hue rouging up key New Yorker accessories, such as ties and neckwear.

 Taking the lead from Sixties Britain, the ‘mod’ theme rides wild in New York.
 It’s the perfect mix of tailoring and smart with the brashness of Dandy colours being just that little bit playful – and goes hand in hand with the eponymous Manhattan cocktail.
 Although New Yorkers don’t necessarily have a penchant for soul music or motor scooters, you will see them in fruit-inspired hues like mulberry, peach and orange (especially on relaxed trousers).